futel/twilio-sip-server/client.md

   - Unpack SoundPoint_IP_SIP_3_2_7_release_sig_combined.zip where it will be served eg /srv/ftp
     - Create a writable /log directory if desired
   - Update local/ftp
-    - copy exisiting config files to MAC.cfg and MAC-directory.xml
+    - copy exisiting config files to {MAC}.cfg and {MAC}-directory.xml
+      - eg copy demo.cfg to 0004f20483ee.cfg
-    - update MAC.cfg
+    - update {MAC}.cfg
-      - update first value of CONFIG_FILES to EXTENSION.cfg eg "demo.cfg, sip.cfg"
+      - update first value of CONFIG_FILES to {EXTENSION}.cfg eg "demo.cfg, sip.cfg"
-    - update EXTENSION.cfg eg demo.cfg
+    - update {EXTENSION}.cfg eg demo.cfg
-      - update all values of reg.*.auth.password to PASSWORD
+      - update all values of reg.*.auth.password to {PASSWORD}
   - Copy local/ftp over ftp serve directory eg /srv/ftp
   - Start the FTP server and serve ftp directory
   - Start phone, select setup, set up anonymous FTP with the server address, save, reboot, wait for update to complete
   - Stop the FTP server
   - Set up server settings on the phone UI to use HTTP sp.prov.phu73l.net, no user/pass

-Notes
+## Notes

 - MAC address is the ID found on the underside of the phone
 - Phone admin password is 456, web user/password is Polycom/456
 - https://blog.thelifeofkenneth.com/2011/05/how-to-configure-polycom-soundpoint-ip.html